-The University of Edinburgh’s six-week online course is designed to empower senior leaders and decision makers to harness the transformational power of Artificial Intelligence (AI) and Generative AI and drive innovation within their organisations.
+The University of Edinburgh’s nine-week online course is designed to empower senior leaders and decision makers to harness the transformational power of Artificial Intelligence (AI) and Generative AI and drive innovation within their organisations.

-This flexible course provides, tools and leadership skills to deliver innovation and lead in a digital age.
+This flexible course provides tools and leadership skills to deliver innovation and lead in a digital age.

 Our course brings together the unparalleled expertise of the University of Edinburgh's Business School, School of Informatics, The Bayes Centre, Edinburgh Futures Institute and Edinburgh Law School.
 This unique collaboration delivers cutting edge-insights into Artificial Intelligence, data driven innovation, ethics and regulation.